Australian Retailers Association

 The Association operates as an information center and a dedicated search service for collecting and collating experiences and academic skills, expertise and operating know-how within the Retail Marketing.
 The content's offer is divided in three levels, with growing active participation from its members:

-- Second level: EVENTS & TRAINING, through conferences, training courses and seminars;
+- Second level: Events and training, through conferences, training courses and seminars;

 Japan Retailers Association